 Students receive dual credit for their practicum activities: academic and experiential.
-The Practicum courses count for 6 of the total units needed for the MACLP degree; for LMFT licensure, the hours earned in sites count toward both Practicum credit and the 3,000 hours needed for the license.
+The Practicum courses count for 6 of the total units needed for the MACLP degree.
+For LMFT licensure, the hours earned in sites count toward Practicum credit, the graduation requirement, and the 3,000 hours needed for the license.
 For those students who may be seeking licensure as an LPCC, hours gained do not count towards licensure but do fulfill graduation requirements.
 Consistent attendance and participation are key in receiving a credit in each section of practicum.